Around the Island

 Mackinac Island Events

 Immerse yourself in our island’s vibrant charm.
-From horse-drawn carriage tours and summer art fairs to fall foliage festivals, historic reenactments at Fort Mackinac, spellbinding scents at the iconic Lilac Festival, and sweet indulgences at the Fudge Festival, there's always something new to try on our timeless island.
+From daily horse-drawn carriage tours, historic reenactments at Fort Mackinac to spellbinding scents at the iconic Lilac Festival, and sweet indulgences at the Fudge Festival, there's always something new to try on our timeless island.